 The first step in getting dentures is a consultation session with a dentist near you overseeing your procedure.
 The consultation typically involves a review of your medical/dental records, examining your gums and teeth, and taking x-rays.
 This lets them determine whether dentures are the best treatment for your case.
 If so, they’ll create a treatment plan before moving to the next step.

 Preparation is necessary for some patients to achieve the best results.
 This preparation typically involves dental extractions and gum health improvement for patients with gum disease.
 After preparation, the dentist will use a digital scanner or dental putty to take impressions of your gums and remaining teeth (if present).
 The molds are sent to a lab to manufacture your custom dentures.

 Once your dentures are ready, the dentist will call you for the initial try-in.
 They’ll then place the dentures in your mouth and check how they fit.
 They’ll make any necessary adjustments before scheduling another appointment to fit your dentures.

 The dentist will usually give you instructions for caring for your dentures so you can get the most use out of them.
 These instructions include how to clean your dentures, store them at night, and handle them.
-Follow-up appointments may be necessary if you experience discomfort after fitting your dentures.
+Follow-up appointments at our office in Tyler may be necessary if you experience discomfort after fitting your dentures.

 We can't wait to see you!Request appointment